cyberboysumanjay/messenger_chat_widget/README.md

 # Customisation
 You can edit Line number 28-34 to set duration and day of availability.</br>
-You can edit Time Zone using Line number 35.
+Edit Time Zone using Line number 35.</br>
 Edit line number 36 to your preferred location.
+Available values bottom_right(default),bottom_left,top_right,top_left</br>
-Available values bottom_right(default),bottom_left,top_right,top_left You can edit line number 37 and 330 and replace 'imsumanjay' with your facebook username.
+You can edit line number 37 and 330 and replace 'imsumanjay' with your facebook username.</br>
 //You can find username in your facebook profile.
-It is in this format https://facebook.com/imsumanjay You can change line number 38 to your facebook email.
-This helps when you are not available for chat.
+It is in this format https://facebook.com/imsumanjay</br>
+You can change line number 38 to your facebook email.
+This helps when you are not available for chat.</br>
 Configure availability from line number 40-46.
-Available values are true/false.
+Available values are true/false.</br>

 # License